hyrious/mkppr/README.md

 # mkppr

-something helpful for compose a tex work
+something helpful for composing a tex work

 i have no idea of any follow-up work to do, maybe a better md2tex.html?